 Q: Where do you write?

-A: I’m a mum so I have very limited time, so I do most of my splurging (i.e. handwritten first draft stuff, in a notebook) in cafes, because I don’t get out of the house much and when my little boy’s at nursery I like to get a breath of fresh air and see some other adult human beings, even if I don’t talk to them.
-So really I write at a lovely coffee shop, of which there are at least five to choose from in Brighton.
+A: I do most of my splurging (i.e. handwritten first draft stuff, in a notebook) in cafes, because I like getting out of the house while my son’s at school.
+So really I write at a nice coffee shop, of which there are at least five to choose from in Brighton.
 But I’m also lucky enough to have a room in my house – in the photo below – which is where I type.
 Typing means re-drafting that first splurge, sometimes a hundred times over, or writing other, less terribly hard stuff (like this).

 Q: Do you have some sort of writing schedule?

-A: I have about twelve hours a week in which to write, so I try to make the most of them.
-Like everyone else, I’m distracted by the internet, biscuits, phone calls from my mum and the washing-up.
+A: Like everyone else, during my writing hours I’m distracted by the internet, biscuits, phone calls from my mum and the washing-up.
 I usually manage to resist the washing-up.
 Other people tell me I’m good at getting on with writing, but it doesn’t really feel that way to me.
-All I can say is that if I am in a lovely, trendy-but-not-too-trendy café with a good cappuccino and a bun then I can usually keep my head over my notebook and scribble for an hour or two, and then when I get home I like typing it up, and as I type it up some other ways of saying it, and other things I want to say, usually occur to me.
+All I can say is that if I am in a trendy-but-not-too-trendy café with a good cappuccino and a bun then I can usually keep my head over my notebook and scribble for an hour or two, and then when I get home I like typing it up, and as I type it up some other ways of saying it, and other things I want to say, usually occur to me.

 Q: Do you use a computer or a pen?

-A: It never fails to amaze me when people never fail to be amazed by the fact that I use a pen.
-But this is what I do.
-I have a nice fountain pen which I like using because it makes me feel important, and a very cheap notebook, which I like using because it doesn’t feel important.
+A: I have a nice fountain pen which I like using because it makes me feel important, and a very cheap notebook, which I like using because it doesn’t feel important.
 And then redrafting is done on the computer, because crossings-out become very hard to read.